infinitecold/MLBAllStarClassifier/README.md

 Credits to [Sean Lahman's Baseball Database](http://www.seanlahman.com/baseball-archive/statistics/) for the raw baseball data (files in data/raw/).

 Also credits to the [MLB](https://www.mlb.com/) for, well, existing, as otherwise this project would not have existed.
+I guess also for selecting this year's official All-Star Team.